Appearance

 - The

-function is and optional function that can be used to perform any one-time operations as and when required. - The
+initialize_enginefunction is and optional function that can be used to perform any one-time operations as and when required. - The

 Classes

-NOTE: All the snippets mentioned below are considered to be the inside the body of run_engine
+NOTE: All the snippets mentioned below are considered to be the inside the body of run_engine as mentioned here.

 OutcomeValue